letmaik/meeting-backgrounds/README.md

   - ❌ Linux ([backgrounds not supported yet](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/40247473-background-effects-teams-for-linux))
 - Gotchas:
   - After downloading backgrounds, Teams must be restarted.
+  - On start-up, Teams generates thumbnails for new backgrounds which may take a while.

 ## Contributions

 If you like to help, consider one of the following contributions:
-- Addition of more background collections
+- Addition of more background collections (official sources from copyright holders only)
 - Support for more apps

 All of the above is easily possible by extending the [`apps.json`](apps.json) and [`backgrounds.json`](backgrounds.json) files.